This post is also available in: Français (French)

-The Project Selection Committee of the Board of Governors will review the project proposals and recommend projects to the Board for its approval, taking into account factors such as those listed below under “Before you make a proposal…”.
+The Project Committee of the Board of Governors will review the project proposals and recommend projects to the Board for its approval, taking into account factors such as those listed below under “Before you make a proposal…”.

 What should I include in my proposal?

 - tell us why you think it requires doing; and

 - explain how it fits in with the LCO’s mandate.